hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250606034v1-matp-bench-can-mllm-be-a-good-automated-theorem-prover-for-multimoda.md

 ---
 layout: default
-title: MATP-BENCH: Can MLLM Be a Good Automated Theorem Prover for Multimodal Problems?
+title: "MATP-BENCH: Can MLLM Be a Good Automated Theorem Prover for Multimodal Problems?"
 ---

 # MATP-BENCH: Can MLLM Be a Good Automated Theorem Prover for Multimodal Problems?